-It is essential that dietitians ensure that their systems for virtual practice have appropriate security measures and are otherwise PIPA compliant.
-Furthermore, dietitians should only use systems with up-to-date, industry-standard encryption for transmission of data.
-To reduce the amount of personal information disclosed to dietitians providing virtual practice, dietitians should try to communicate with each other about clients without referring to the client's unique identifiers, where feasible.
+It is essential that physical therapists ensure tele-rehabilitation systems have appropriate security measures and are otherwise PIPA compliant.
+For example, physical therapists should only use systems with up-to-date, industry-standard encryption for transmission of data.
+To reduce the amount of personal information disclosed to companies providing tele-rehabilitation, physical therapists should try to communicate with each other about clients without referring to the client's unique identifiers, where feasible.